 That’s why in August 2015, the John Muir/Mt.
-Diablo Community Health Fund (CHF) provided a $20,000 planning grant to John F. Kennedy University Counseling Center (JFKU), Brighter Beginnings, St. Vincent de Paul of Contra Costa and Los Medanos College Nursing Program to work in partnership with Emerald HPC International, LLC.
-The partnership developed a business plan for a multiyear health initiative aimed at increasing access to and utilization of mental health services for low-income, un-insured or under-insured residents of East Contra Costa County.
+Diablo Community Health Fund (CHF) provided a $20,000 planning grant to John F. Kennedy University Counseling Center (JFKU), Brighter Beginnings, St. Vincent de Paul of Contra Costa and Los Medanos College Nursing Program to work in partnership with Emerald HPC International, LLC and develop a business plan for a multiyear health initiative.
+The initiative would increase access to and utilization of mental health services for low-income, uninsured or under-insured residents of East Contra Costa County.

-The first step in that two-year plan is to have JFKU expand its Counseling Center program into East Contra Costa County while also serving as a referral resource for community based clinics and organizations.
-At the Counseling Center – which has already established services at four Antioch high schools – advanced graduate students provide counseling under the supervision of licensed, professional psychotherapists.
-To help JFKU expand its services, this year the CHF awarded an $187,000 grant to implement the first year of the plan.
+In Phase I, the CHF provided an $187,000 grant for JFKU to expand its Counseling Center program into East Contra Costa County while also serving as a referral resource for community based clinics and organizations.
+At the Counseling Center – which had already established services at four Antioch high schools – advanced graduate students provide counseling under the supervision of licensed, professional psychotherapists.
+In May 2017, JFKU reported that it had achieved all Phase I goals, including:

-- Launch a counseling program for seniors in partnership with Meals on Wheels and Senior Outreach Services, the Antioch Senior Center and the Nick Rodriguez Community Center.
+- Piloting of a counseling program for seniors in partnership with Meals on Wheels and Senior Outreach Services (MOWSOS)..

-- Expand the Family Resiliency Project, a therapy program that targets the entire family of youths (ages 11-18 years) identified as being at-risk.
+- In partnership with Pittsburg Unified School District, expansion of the Family Resiliency Project, a therapy program that targets the entire family of youths (ages 11-18 years) identified as being at-risk..

-- Develop partnerships with local organizations that can provide ancillary support services.
+- Development of partnerships with local organizations that can provide ancillary support services..